 Crucially, though, in the real world, a lot depends on factors such as:

-- Whether your air purifier is a bit old and so has a fading UV lamp.
+- whether your air purifier is older and so has a fading UV lamp.

 How to stay safe during the pandemic

-There is increasing evidence to show that Covid-19 can linger in enclosed spaces and that ventilation (which isn’t the same as running an air purifier) is key.
+There is increasing evidence to show that Covid-19 can linger in enclosed spaces and that ventilation is key.

 Current government advice states that ‘while larger droplets fall quickly to the ground, smaller droplets and aerosols containing the virus that causes Covid-19 can remain suspended in the air for some time indoors, especially if there is no ventilation.
 Ventilation is the process of replacing this shared air with fresh air from outside.
 The more ventilated an area is, the more fresh air there is to breathe and the less likely a person is to inhale infectious particles’.

-- Leaving extractor fans in your bathroom or kitchen running for longer than usual
+- Leave extractor fans in your bathroom or kitchen running for longer than usual.

-- Leaving windows full open for a short period after someone working in your home such as a cleaner or tradesperson has left.
+- Leave windows fully open for a short period after someone working in your home such as a cleaner or tradesperson has left.